-PHASE 1 ENVIRONMENTAL SITE ASSESSMENT
+PHASE 1 INSPECTIONS

 Phase 1 Environmental reports are prepared for real estate and business transactions such as: land purchases, building purchases, leases, business purchases, new residential developments and bank loans.
 Our Phase 1 ESA reports adhere to American Society for Testing and Materials (ASTM) Standard E-1527-13.
 This ASTM standard adheres to the Environmental Protection Agency All Appropriate Inquiries Rule, codified into the federal regulations by the EPA (40 CFR Part 312).
 This type of Phase 1 Environmental report is the one required by lenders and is highly recommended prior to purchasing commercial or industrial real estate, or prior to starting new residential developments.